f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 Configuring Interfaces from the CLI
 -----------------------------------

 Interfaces can be configured in the chassis partition CLI.
-As mentioned previously portgroups should be configured for their desired state before configuring any interfaces as the interface numbering may change.
-In the CLI enter config mode and then specify the interface you want to configure.
+As mentioned previously, portgroups should be configured for their desired state before configuring any interfaces as the interface numbering may change.
+In the CLI, enter config mode and then specify the interface you want to configure.
 If the interface is going to be part of a LAG, then most of the configuration is done within the LAG.
 Use the command **show running-config interfaces** to see the current configuration:

 .. code-block:: bash

-  bigpartition-2# show running-config interfaces interfaces interface 1/1.0 config name 1/1.0 config type ethernetCsmacd
+  Production-1# show running-config interfaces interfaces interface 1/1.0 config name 1/1.0 config type ethernetCsmacd